jhnhnck/muse/README.md

 ### Design Philosophy

 I believe it makes much more sense to let Discord handle user permissions (whenever possible) rather than building them into a bot and adding additional complexity.
-Instead of only allowing users with a certain role to control Muse, Muse allows anyone who has access to its bound channel to control it.
-Instead of specifying the owner as a user ID in the config, Muse simply looks at the guild owner.
+Instead of only allowing users with a certain role to control Muse, Muse allows anyone who has access to its bound channel to control it. ~~Instead of specifying the owner as a user ID in the config, Muse simply looks at the guild owner.~~ Nah, that's stupid.
+It's a config option now.

 ### Running